 "The iPhone could not be restored.
 An unknown error occurred (4010)."
-Have you received this message when you are restoring iPhone?
-If your answer is yes, you just got the iTunes error 4010.
+Have you received this message when you are restoring your iPhone?
+If your answer is yes, you just got the error 4010 on iPhone.

 When you get a new iPhone or when your iPhone meets some problems such as iPhone stuck on Apple logo, you are required to use iTunes to restore iPhone.
 But at times, an annoying problem appears and stops the restoration.
-This problem is called iTunes error code 4010.
-Listed in this passage are 6 methods which can help you get rid of this error.
-They are also workable for iPad if your iPad meets a similar problem.
+This problem is called iTunes error 4010.
+Listed in this passage are 10 methods for how to fix error 4010 iTunes that can help you get rid of this error.

-- Tip 1.
-Check the network connection and USB connection
+- Way 1.
+Check the Network Connection and USB Connection

 Here are some reasons for this error.
 Check them and try to find the one that causes the issue on your iPhone.

 Anti-virus software: Some security software on your iPhone may interrupt the restoring process of iTunes and cause this problem.

 Outdated iTunes: When you use iTunes to do anything, you need to update it to the latest version or some problems may appear.

 iOS system problems: The iOS system is prone to meet errors and they may lead to this iTunes error.